 Dr Carolyn Graves-Brown has been curator of the Egypt Centre, University of Wales Swansea since 1997.
-She has been curator of two other museums, assistant curator at one and volunteer at another.
+She has been curator of two other museums (Neath Museum and Littlehampton Museum), assistant curator at one and volunteer at another.
 She is a member of the Museums Association, ICOM (Conseil International des Musées) and the Lithics Study Society .

 Email Address: email@example.com

 - Egyptian Dynastic lithics

 - Gender studies

 - The religious significance of technology in ancient Egypt